-Bellsouth Chicken and Poultry Blog, Information on Keeping Chickens, also available at http://www.bellsouth.com.au
+Bellsouth Chicken and Poultry Blog.
+Information on keeping Chickens, also available at The Chook Feed (Farmer Little).

 Some things work in reverse.
 An idea to improve outcomes, like poultry welfare, can lead to just the opposite.
 One of the issues I have noticed is the push for better poultry welfare by large shops, or more accurately, the perception of better poultry welfare.
 Better welfare is a noble aim and one we should all aim for, but when there are blunt rules, the unfortunate and real possibilities are that such rules can badly affect poultry welfare.
 Added into this are activist groups whose goals are more to do with ending animal ownership, than animal welfare and we have issues.